Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mantis V2 Cockpit

 And then we have the dual 60V 1000W motors.
-This is the scooter that’s been voted one of the best by thousands of our readers, and a key reason why is because of the ferocious power that these jet-thrusters can summon.
-Together, they deliver 3000W of peak power and a top speed of 40 mph – not to mention barrels of torque.
-This ferocity makes mincemeat of practically every incline under the sun.
+This is the scooter that’s been voted one of the best by thousands of my readers, and a key reason why is because of the ferocious power that these jet-thrusters can summon.
+Together, they produce 3000W of peak power and a top speed of 40 mph – not to mention barrels of torque.
+During my tests, I found this ferocity to make mincemeat of practically every incline under the sun.

 Mantis V2 Frame From the Rear

 It’s not all fire and brimstone, however.
-Yes, the Mantis V2 explodes from zero to 15 mph in 2.1 seconds and hurtles to 25 mph in 4.7 seconds; but thanks to its 25A Sine Wave controllers, this accelerative strength is as smooth as a torpedo arrowing through calm waters.
+Yes, the Mantis V2 explodes from 0-15 mph in 2.1 seconds and hurtles to 25 mph in 4.7 seconds; but thanks to its 25A Sine Wave controllers, this accelerative strength is as smooth as a torpedo arrowing through calm waters.
 There’s barely a ripple along the way.

 Josh Riding the Mantis V2

-When it comes to range, it’s important to note that the V2 can be purchased with either an 18.2Ah or 24.5Ah battery.
+When it comes to range, it’s important to note that the V2 can be purchased with either a 18.2Ah or 24.5Ah battery.
 This review is based on the former, which will produce a maximum of 33 miles, or 28 miles if you’re putting the pedal to the metal.
 The larger battery increases the maximum range to 45 miles, or 38 miles under real-world riding conditions, but will also set you back an extra $500.
+Besides, if range is important to you, I highly recommend checking out the Mantis King GT – it retails for around the same price as the 24.5Ah V2 model, but promises 56 miles and is a far better scooter overall.

 Of course, with such power at your fingertips, it’s vital to have strong brakes.
-Well, the Zoom hydraulics will bring you to a complete stop from 15 mph in just 2.0 meters, making it a top performer among all electric scooters.
+Well, the Zoom hydraulics brought me to a thudding stop from 15 mph in just 2.0 meters, making it a top performer among all electric scooters.

 Mantis V2 Hydraulic Disc